Recursive Construction of Confidence Regions: Recursive point estimators

-\begin{remark} It is implicitly assumed in the recursion \eqref{eq:tre} that $\tilde{\theta}_n\in \mathbf{\Theta}.$ One typical and easy way of making sure that this happens is to choose $\mathbf{\Theta}$ as the ``largest possible set'' that $\theta^*$ is an element of.
-So typically, one takes $\mathbf{\Theta}=\mathbb{R}^d.$ However, this is not always possible, in which case one needs to implement a version of constrained stochastic approximation method (cf. e.g. \cite{KushnerClark1978} or \cite{KushnerBuche2002}).
-We are not considering constrained stochastic approximation in this paper.
-This is planned for a future work. \end{remark}
+\begin{remark} In applications of stochastic approximation, there are two ways to deal with the case of iterates becoming too large.
+One is to impose some stability conditions on the problem, and the other is to make appropriate adjustments to the basic algorithm.
+The latter is usually called constrained or truncated stochastic approximation (see e.g. \cite{KushnerClark1978}, \cite{KushnerBuche2002}, \cite{ShariaZhong2016}).
+In this work, we use the second method so that assumptions R1-R8 only need to be satisfied for $\theta$ that belongs to a compact subset of $\bR^d$ instead of the whole space. \end{remark}

+\begin{remark} In practice, for $\boldsymbol\Theta$ that is defined as a hyperrectangle, the projection term $J_n$ is easily computable.
+See \eqref{eq:j1} and \eqref{eq:j2} as an example in the two dimensional case.
+It is also worth noting, as discussed in \cite{KushnerYin2003}, there are other feasible construction of $\boldsymbol\Theta$. \end{remark}

 As mentioned above, we are interested in the study of asymptotic properties of confidence regions that we will construct recursively in Section~\ref{sec:conc}.
 These asymptotic properties crucially depend on the asymptotic properties of our recursive (point) estimators.
 One of such required properties is asymptotic normality.
-In this regard we stress that although the theory of asymptotic normality for stochastic approximation estimators is quite a mature field (see e.g. \cite{Sacks1958}, \cite{Fabian1968}, \cite{LaiRobbins1979}), the existing results do not apply to $\tilde \theta$ as they require $\psi_n(\tilde \theta_{n-1})-\bE_{\theta^*}[\psi_n(\tilde \theta_{n-1})]$ to be a martingale difference, the property, which is not satisfied in our setup.
-Thus, we need to modify the base estimator $\tilde \theta$ to the effect of producing a recursive estimator that is asymptotically normal.
+As discussed earlier, we will modify the base estimator $\tilde \theta$ to the effect of producing a recursive estimator that is asymptotically normal.
 In the next section we will construct such estimator, denoted there as $\hat \theta$, and we will study its asymptotic properties in the spirit of the method proposed by Fisher~\cite{Fisher1925}.
 Motivated by finding estimators that share the same asymptotic property as maximum likelihood estimators (MLEs), Fisher proposed in \cite{Fisher1925} that if an estimator is $\sqrt{n}$-consistent (see below), then appropriate modification of the estimator has the same asymptotic normality as the MLE.
 This subject was further studied by LeCam in \cite{LeCam1956} and \cite{LeCam1960}, where a more general class of observation than i.i.d. observations are considered.

 Accordingly, we will show that $\tilde{\theta}$ is strongly consistent, and, moreover it maintains $\sqrt{n}$ convergence rate, i.e.

 An estimator that satisfies this equality is said to be $\sqrt{n}$-\textit{consistent}.